connornishijima/Pixie_Chroma/getting_started.md

 ## 1. Download Arduino IDE

 Visit [www.arduino.cc/downloads](https://www.arduino.cc/downloads) and download the latest version of the IDE for your operating system.

+	PIC

 Once downloaded and installed, proceed to Step 2.

 #### NOTE: This tutorial will center around the *1.X* version of Arduino IDE.
 A guide for the upcoming *2.X* version is planned for a future date when that version finishes its Release Candidate period.